apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### November 14th, 2024: Apache Jackrabbit Oak 1.72.0 released
+Apache Jackrabbit Oak 1.70.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### October 12th, 2024: Apache Jackrabbit 2.23.1-beta released
 Apache Jackrabbit 2.23.1-beta is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the